Appalachian State vs. UL Monroe NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Appalachian State and its opponents have gone over the current 57-point total in three of seven games this season.
+- Appalachian State and its opponents have scored at least 57.5 points just two times this season.

-- The two teams combine to score 52.7 points per game, 4.3 less than the over/under in this contest.

-- The 58.4 points per game these two squads have allowed to opponents this season are 1.4 more than the 57 total in this contest.
+- Saturday's total is 4.8 points higher than the combined 52.7 PPG average of the two teams.

-- Mountaineers games have an average total of 56.6 points this season, 0.4 fewer than Saturday's over/under.
+- In 2021, games involving the Warhawks have averaged a total of 53 points, 4.5 fewer than this game's set over/under.

-- The 53 PPG average total in Warhawks games this season is four points fewer than this game's over/under.

 Appalachian State Stats and Trends

-- The Mountaineers have yet to cover the spread this season when favored by 27 points or more.
+- This season, the Mountaineers are winless against the spread when entering a game as a favorite of 27 points or more.

-- Appalachian State's games this year have eclipsed the over/under in 42.9% of its opportunities (three times in seven games with a set point total).
+- Appalachian State's games this year have gone over the point total in 42.9% of its opportunities (three times in seven games with a set point total).

-- When Appalachian State puts up more than 34.4 points, it is 1-1 against the spread and 2-0 overall.
+- Appalachian State is 1-1 against the spread and 2-0 overall in games when it scores more than 34.4 points.

-- The Mountaineers average 456.1 yards per game, just 7.4 more than the 448.7 the Warhawks give up per contest.
+- The Mountaineers rack up 456.1 yards per game, just 7.4 more than the 448.7 the Warhawks allow per contest.

-- When Appalachian State churns out more than 448.7 yards, the team is 3-2 against the spread and 5-0 overall.
+- When Appalachian State amasses more than 448.7 yards, the team is 3-2 against the spread and 5-0 overall.

-- The Mountaineers have turned the ball over 12 times this season, two fewer than the Warhawks have forced (14).

 - Find the latest spread and moneyline odds for Appalachian State at SISportsbook.